-If new bottles are used, first rinse them thoroughly with acetone or methanol and then dry in a hot-air oven.
+Before using new bottles, first rinse them thoroughly with acetone or methanol and then dry in a hot-air oven.
 Hold the bottles in a desiccator while cooling to ambient temperature.
 Protect them from dirt or moisture by enclosure in a polyethylene bag.
-Rinse used bottles thoroughly with water, detergents and solvents.
-Treat the rinsed containers as new bottles.